neomundi-io/.github/profile/README.md

 Portkey transports.
 LangSmith analyzes.
 Helicone logs.
 They act before or after.
 Never during.

-Neomundi sits inside the flow — between your application and the AI — and decides before the response is released.
+Neomundi sits inside the flow - between your application and the AI - and decides before the response is released.

 Not monitoring.
 Not logging.
 A real-time decision layer.**

 ## Every uncontrolled AI response is a risk you own.
-Hallucinations, toxic outputs, compliance violations — the liability stays with you.
+Hallucinations, toxic outputs, compliance violations - the liability stays with you.

 Law-E measures that risk before it reaches anyone.
 Every response gets a score.
 Every score drives a decision.

 You don’t just deploy AI.
-You deploy AI with proof that you governed it.**
+## You deploy AI with proof that you governed it.

 You change nothing in your infrastructure.
 You take back control.